andrewratliff/andrewratliff.github.io/_posts/2019-12-10-factfulness.md

 Hans Rosling’s 2018 book, _Factfulness_,
 highlights the obligation we have to base our thinking on facts instead of instincts.
-Dr. Rosling suggests that instincts tend to feed the false idea that the world used to be a better place.
+Dr. Rosling suggests that instincts tend to feed the unhelpful feelings of nostalgia and hoplessness.
 In fact, many aspects of life on earth are improving.
 Here are four of the ten Instincts Dr. Rosling recommends we avoid:

 ### The Gap Instinct

-We can’t always neatly divide complex realities: Third world/First world, Developing country/Developed country, Them/Us, East/West thinking is no longer relevant.
+The Gap Instinct leads us to understand that there is an "Us," and a "Them," when the reality isn't so binary.
+Third world/First world, Developing country/Developed country, East/West thinking distorts our understanding of how most people live.

 Using statistics from the World Bank and the United Nations, Dr. Rosling suggests a 4 tiered framework based on income level: